Toyota dealerships (Japan): History

-Starting in May 2020, models that were exclusive to particular Toyota dealership networks began to be shared with other Toyota dealership networks.
+On 24 June 2019, Toyota announced that they leave the vehicle exclusively at a particular dealer for almost 60 years.
+Starting May 2020, all vehicles that were previously exclusive to certain dealers were available in all dealership chains.
 Consequently, in Japan a customer can purchase any Toyota new from any of the four dealership groups, while Lexus products remain exclusive to Lexus locations.

 List of models sold in the retail channels

 The following is a list of models that used to be available to certain dealerships.
 The discontinued models are identified with a ☆ while the present models are identified with a ★.
-Most of the present models can now finally be found in every store from all dealership groups since May 2020 due to Toyota's Unification Strategy.
+Most of the present models can now finally be found in every store from all dealership groups since May 2020 (April 2019 in Tokyo) due to Toyota's Unification Strategy.
 Exceptions like the Century are labelled with an ◎.

 Some cars appear in more than one dealership list (e.g. the Toyota Prius shows up in the car list of all four dealerships).
 This is because such cars were already available in more than one dealership.